ietf-rats-wg/eat/draft-ietf-rats-eat.md

 the manufacturer indicated in the "oemid" claim can enable them.
 This also indicates that all debug facilities are currently disabled and have been so since boot/start.
+If this debug state is reported, the "oemid" claim  MUST be present.

 #### Disabled Fully and Permanently